 With a multitude of footage in 4K and even up to 8K, Artgrid has no lack of well-shot video.
 The platform smartly organizes the clips: With videos grouped together by shot type, camera movement, and location, you don’t have to fumble around to find what you need.
 It’s all available in just a few clicks.

-Videos complement a website’s content and enhance its design.
+Videos complement a website’s content marketing efforts and enhance its design.
 Artgrid gives you the raw footage to make putting these together a less labor-intensive process.

 5. Icons 8